What we solve

 The remediation of such contaminated sites is associated with immense technical and economic difficulties in the removal of dangerous pollution, above all with high costs for the remediation itself, and not least the impossibility of complete decontamination.
 Current technologies are not suitable for in situ remediation or large volumes.

-This can be remedied by new innovative technologies that enable simple in-situ application: Bioremediation by means of our microlive® bacterial consortia and appropriately coordinated nutrients ekocomplex® to release heavy metals and to decompose toxic compounds (e.g., PCB, cyanide, BaP, PAH, Phenols etc.).
+This can be remedied by new innovative technologies that enable simple in-situ application: Bioremediation by means of our microlive® bacterial consortia and appropriately coordinated nutrients ekocomplex® to release potentially toxic elements (PTE) and to decompose toxic compounds (e.g., PCB, cyanide, BaP, PAH, Phenols etc.).

 The technology is based on the ability of microorganisms to release elements by changing the oxidation number and to metabolize toxic compounds in the natural cycle of elements (e.g., carbon cycle), which leads to a complete detoxification of the substrate.
 Toxic compounds are dangerous to humans, but not to bacteria.
 The microorganism can use impurities as sources of carbon, nitrogen, or other nutrients for growth.
 The original substrate molecule (e.g., cyanide molecule from C and N) is converted into metabolites in a catabolic process, which are then incorporated into metabolic pathways that lead to the formation of new substances or to inorganic end products (CO2, NH3, H2O, etc.).